 With the prevalence of Lyme Disease in Southeastern Massachusetts and the dangers it can present, hanging on to your tick is a great way to assist your doctor or veterinarian in diagnosing illnesses.

 Prevention is always the best method for avoiding ticks and tick-borne diseases.
-Mosquito Squad of Southeastern Mass offers tick control services which can eliminate 85-95% of the ticks in your yard.
+Mosquito Squad of Southeastern Mass offers tick control services which can substantially reduce ticks in your yard.
 Call today.